srinivasu-developer/algorithms/sorting/readme.md

 Best Case: O(n^2)
 Auxiliary Space: O(1)

+## Counting Sort
+Counting sort is a sorting technique based on keys between a specific range.
+It works by counting the number of objects having distinct key values (kind of hashing).
+Then doing some arithmetic to calculate the position of each object in the output sequence.

+##### Analysis:
+1. Counting sort is efficient if the range of input data is not significantly greater than the number of objects to be sorted.
+Consider the situation where the input sequence is between range 1 to 10K and the data is 10, 5, 10K, 5K.
+2. It is not a comparison based sorting.
+It's running time complexity is O(n) with space proportional to the range of data.
+3. It is often used as a sub-routine to another sorting algorithm like radix sort.
+4. Counting sort uses a partial hashing to count the occurrence of the data object in O(1).
+5. Counting sort can be extended to work for negative inputs also.

 ## What is a stable sorting algorithm?
 A sorting algorithm is said to be stable if two objects with equal keys appear in the same order in sorted output as they appear in the input data set